NorskRegnesentral/shapr/tests/testthat/_snaps/adaptive-output.md

       max_n_coalitions is NULL or larger than or 2^n_features = 32,
       and is therefore set to 2^n_features = 32.

+      * Model class: <lm>
+      * Approach: independence
+      * Adaptive estimation: TRUE
+      * Number of feature-wise Shapley values: 5
+      * Number of observations to explain: 3

+      -- Adaptive computation started --

+      -- Iteration 1 -----------------------------------------------------------------
+      i Using 5 of 32 coalitions, 5 new.

+      -- Convergence info
+      i Not converged after 6 coalitions:
+      Current convergence measure: 0.31 [needs 0.02]
+      Estimated remaining coalitions: 970
+      (Concervatively) adding 0.1% of that (26 coalitions) in the next iteration.

+      -- Current estimated Shapley values (sd)
     Output

-      Iteration 1
-      Not converged after 6 coalitions.
-      Estimated remaining coalitions: 970
-      Estimated required coalitions: 976
-      Using 26 new coalitions in the next iteration.
-      Current estimated Shapley values (sd):
                    none        Solar.R           Wind           Temp          Month
                  <char>         <char>         <char>         <char>         <char>
       1: 42.444 (0.00)   0.258 (2.14)   0.258 (2.14)  17.463 (5.62)  -5.635 (1.84)